 The significant component of the Group's FVOCI relates to sovereign bonds of which 94% of the sovereign bonds is with the Government of the Republic of Namibia and the 6% balance is with the South African Government.
-Corporate bonds comprises Bank Windhoek and NamWater.
-NamWater bond is sovereign guaranteed.
+Corporate bonds comprises Bank Windhoek.
 Other instruments comprise unit trusts and money market instruments, which are short term in nature given that these instruments can be liquidated on short notice.
 The FVOCI instruments are periodically marked to market, with fair values available from the market.
 Internally, the Asset and Liability Committee (ALCO), evaluates the credit risk of the counterparties and the respective instruments to determine the credit quality and any possibility of default.
-In determining the level of credit risk, various factors are considered, which inter-alia include external credit ratings (if available); maturity date of the instrument (the long dated instruments likely to have higher risk of default); internal credit ratings (if available), historical information e.g. any history of default; forward looking economic and financial information that can be obtained without undue costs.
+In determining the level of credit risk, various factors are considered, which inter-alia include sovereign external credit ratings (if available); maturity date of the instrument (the long dated instruments likely to have higher risk of default); internal credit ratings (if available), historical information e.g. any history of default; forward looking economic and financial information that can be obtained without undue costs.
 The conclusion of the level of credit risk is not premised on one factor, hence there is reasonable judgement involved, taking into consideration both quantitative and qualitative factors.

-Despite the downgrade of Namibian government long-term local currency debt in 2020, which was affirmed in 2021, and the overall economy, based on the available forward looking information of projected economic growth, less severe Covid19 impact relative to year 2021, coupled with history of no default by the counterparties, the Group believes that there is no risk of default on sovereign debt.
-In regard to corporate bonds, the counterparties are Bank Windhoek and NamWater, and these entities are in a relatively stable financial position such that the Group concluded that there is no risk of default.
-The instruments will mature in less than two years as from the financial year end.
-Furthermore, NamWater bond is sovereign guaranteed.
+Despite the fact that Namibia's non-investment grade was affirmed in 2022, based on the available Bank of Namibia's economic outlook, coupled with a history of no default by the counterparties, the Group believes that there is no risk of default on sovereign debt.
+In regard to corporate bonds, the counterparty is Bank Windhoek and this entity is in a relatively stable financial position such that the Group concluded that there is no risk of default.
+The instruments will mature in three months as from the financial year end.
 On other instruments, the underlying assets of these instruments are unit trusts and money market instruments.
 They are short term, which can be liquidated on short notice.
-Based on internal credit risk evaluation, due to the short term nature of these investments, the quality of the underlying assets and also the available credit history of the counterparties, there is no risk of default anticipated and the impairement amounts were deemed
+Based on internal credit risk evaluation, due to the short term nature of these investments, the quality of the underlying assets and also the available credit history of the counterparties, there is no risk of default anticipated and the impairment amounts were deemed immaterial.